a2lix/TranslationFormBundle/README.md

 ### Template

-Separate the default locale from translation locales
+Separate the render of the default locale away from tabs of locales translation.

 ```html+jinja
 {{ form_widget(form.title) }}
 {{ form_widget(form.description) }}

 {{ form_widget(form.translations) }}
 ```

-or group all locales in tabs with
+or group all locales (default and translations) in a tabs way:

 ```html+jinja
 {{ form_widget(form.translations, {'fields': [form.title, form.description]}) }}